concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 Detailed usage-instructions for vault can follow if required.

 # Proposal
 Implementation is split into different phases, that stack onto each other.
-We could implement the first few and expant the implementation step by step.
+We could implement the first few and expand the implementation step by step.

 ## Phase 1
-- When Concourse boots for the first time it creates a signature keypar and stores it into the DB
+- When Concourse boots for the first time it creates a signature keypair and stores it into the DB
 - Concourse exposes the public part of the key as a JWKS ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) under a publicly accessible path (for example: https://myconcourse.example.com/keys)
 - Concourse offers a minimal OIDC Discovery Endpoint ([RFC8418](https://datatracker.ietf.org/doc/html/rfc8414)) that basically just points to the JWKS-URL
 - Whenever a job/task/whatever of a pipeline is sent to a worker for execution, Concourse (preferably ATC) will generate a JWT with the following content